 Management documents can consist of social programs that avoid or mitigate negative social impacts including human rights issues, social programs that improve community livelihoods and gender equality, partnership programs for farmers, education, and public health.
 When identifying impacts, affected stakeholders can voice their views through their own representative institutions or freely chosen spokespersons, who review findings and plans for mitigation, and monitor the success of plans implemented.

-CRITERIA INDICATOR

-CRITERIA CRITICAL NON-CRITICAL

-3.5 A system for managing human resources is in place.
-3.5.1.
-Employment procedures for recruitment, selection, hiring, promotion, retirement and termination are documented and made available to the workers and their representatives in accordance with the applicable regulation 3.5.2.
-Employment procedures are implemented, and records are maintained.

-Applicable regulation that can be made as a reference for this Criterion is the Act No. 13 of 2003 concerning Manpower.
+Criteria Indio cator 3.5 A system for managing human resources is in place.
+3.5.1 Employment procedures for recruitment, selection, hiring, promotion, retirement and termination are documented and made available to the workers and their representatives in accordance with the applicable regulation.
+3.5.2 Employment procedures are implemented, and records are maintained.
+Guidance Applicable regulation that can be mad a reference for this Criterion is the Act No. 13 of 2003 concerning Manpower.
+3.6 An occupational health and safety (H&S) plan is documented, effectively 3.6.1 (C) All operational activities risks assesed to identify the H&S issues.
+Mitigation plans and procedures are documented and implemented. communicated and implemented.
+3.6.2 (C) The effectiveness of the H&S plan to address health and safety risks to people is monitored.